 (0:12) Customer Loyalty

 A customer that feels valued and appreciated is more likely to frequent your business and refer you to friends and family.
-In fact, research shows that it costs 500 percent more to acquire a new customer than it does to keep one.
+In fact, research shows that it’s anywhere from 5 to 25 times more expensive to acquire a new customer than it is to retain an existing one, depending on your industry.
 Here are a few marketing tips to ensure you keep customers coming back to your local store.

 (0:31) Customer Communication: